 \section{Introduction}

 Deep neural networks have achieved great results over the last couple of years.
 While the breakthroughs were initially made in industrial applications, for example in image processing \cite{Krizhevsky2012}, in recent years their application in fundamental science has become more and more ubiquitous.
-A typical application of deep learning in experimental high-energy physics is concerned with the reconstruction of particle interactions \cite{guest_review_high_energy}, for example inferring particle type, i.e. classification \cite{lhc_classification}, or inferring direction, position and energy, i.e. regression \cite{murach2015_nn}.
+A typical application of deep learning in experimental high-energy physics is concerned with the reconstruction of particle interactions \cite{guest_review_high_energy}.
+These include discrete quantities like particle type \cite{lhc_classification} or continuous quantities like direction, position and energy \cite{murach2015_nn}.
 Traditionally, reconstructions of continuous quantities are performed by parametrized likelihood fits \cite{amanda_track_reco} which allow to calculate confidence intervals with standard Frequentist or Bayesian methods \cite{Roe2012}.
 Neural networks on the contrary are often used to produce point estimates \cite{nn_aartsen_2019}, and there is no universal agreed-upon notion how to calculate confidence intervals.
 Often they are just ignored, the result is registered as an observable and used in a binned likelihood analysis \cite{murach2015_nn}.
 Per-event uncertainties are not necessarily required for this use-case.
 However, there are many situations where precise uncertainty quantification is important.
-An example are per-event reconstructions in high-energy neutrino telescopes like IceCube \cite{Aartsen2017} or gravitational-wave observatories like LIGO \cite{Abbott2009} in the context of multimessenger astronomy \cite{icrc_multimessenger}.
+An example are per-event reconstructions in high-energy neutrino telescopes like IceCube \cite{Aartsen2017} or gravitational-wave observatories like LIGO \cite{Abbott2009} in the context of multi-messenger astronomy \cite{icrc_multimessenger}.
 These experiments send out alerts to the astronomical community to perform follow-up observations with other experiments.
 On the one hand, these alerts are time-critical and should be sent out to the public as fast as possible.
 On the other hand, the uncertainties of the inferred direction must be precise and in particular not biased.
-While neural networks are very fast, the second condition is hard to fulfill with standard neural network architectures, since neural networks normally only make point predictions.
+While the time-critical aspect of this use-case is in favor of neural networks, obtaining unbiased uncertainties can be a challenge.